SaltyAom/just-use-elysia/src/pages/index.md

 Have fun writing boilerplate to integrate them with your framework of choice.
 - Express?
 Zodios exists just to fix that and it's not even close.
 - NestJS?
-Good luck no using class-validator that no one use.
+Have fun not using class-validator or writing custom pipes.

 Elysia accept literally any library that is compatible with [Standard Schema](https://github.com/standard-schema/standard-schema).